cacophony-wj/licentia_black/README.md

 **Set Pagefile to 40GB Or Above**

 This can be accomplished in the System Settings for Windows.
 It is recommended to set the minimum and maximum pagefile size to `40,960` all on one solid state drive as mentioned above.
-MOre than one pagefile is not needed so long as it is large enough and located on a fast enough drive.
+More than one pagefile is not needed so long as it is large enough and located on a fast enough drive.

 **Ensure Enough Free Storage Space**

-As of this writing approximately **20GB** is required for the `Steam` folder, **180 GB** for the downloads folder, and **200GB** for the modlist folder.
-These do not all need to be on the same drive.
-Approximately **30GB** of free space is required on your `Windows` drive and **30GB** additional free space on your `Wabbajack` drive to leave room for temporary files, patches, and caches.
+As of this writing approximately **20GB** is required for the `Steam` folder, **170 GB** for the downloads folder, and **260 GB** for the modlist folder.
+Approximately **30 GB** of free space is required on your `Windows` drive and **30 GB** additional free space on your `Wabbajack` drive to leave room for temporary files, patches, and caches.
+Thus the total required space is approximately **510 GB.** These do not all need to be on the same drive.
 Finally, never reduce the free space on any drive below **15%** (the bar in _File Manager_ will turn red) or you will suffer severe performance problems.

 ##  Using Wabbajack